Gijsreyn/learn-dsc/content/docs/initiate/level-1-the-basics.md

 - Twitter at @dsccommunity
 - Discord in the following link: <https://discordapp.com/invite/AtzXnJM>

-## Lab Exercise
+## Lab Questions

 You have now successfully learned about the basics and executed your first DSC resource.
-It's time to reinforce your understanding by completing the following lab exercise:
+It's time to reinforce your understanding by completing the following lab questions:

 1. How can you trace _all_ information when `dsc resource get --resource Microsoft/OSInfo` executes?
 2. What are the amount of possible values for the tracing?